Quick History of Collagen Types (and why Roman Numerals?)

 “These collagen types were discovered by people who work deep inside the basement labs in the dark”, says Dr. Cate.
 “It’s the way histologists do things.”

 These high-tech, science-y founding fathers of collagen simply decided they liked Roman Numerals. 🙂

 How many Different Types of Collagen are there?

 How many different types of collagen are there?

 There is debate (for lack of a better term) around how many types of collagen we have in our bodies – which is funny to us considering we live in the age of information, yet, really have no clue on most things.
 What a time to be alive.

 The answer is we don’t know for sure (yet).

 “The science is truly in its infancy”, states Mark Moyad, MD from the University of Michigan Medical Center.

 Even if we don’t have the exact science telling us there’s 16, 28, or 183 types of collagen – we can all probably agree that collagen is awesome, important, and we all want (and need) collagen’s benefits.
-Unless you’re someone who actually believes that collagen-rich bone broth is a hoax.
-Um, that’s here for your entertainment.
+Unless you’re someone who actually believes that collagen-rich bone broth is a hoax (here for your entertainment).

-So, what DO we know?
 We know there are 5 common types of collagen in the world of nutrition and supplements that are widely accepted and popular — which we’ll explore below.
 Note that there are many collagen types, but there’s just a few in hydrolyzed collagen peptides.
 Be cognizant of the distinction between collagen vs hydrolyzed collagen peptides.